-Welcome to the Woodpecker Film Festival & Forum (WFF)
+Welcome to Woodpecker International Film Festival - 2018

-Woodpecker Film Festival & Forum is India's premier competitive film festival focusing on issue-based cinema.
-The first edition of the festival was successfully organised in 2013 at India Habitat Centre, New Delhi.
-Launched in the backdrop of the completion of 100 years of Indian Cinema, the festival was a tribute to the Indian cinema for its ability to nurture diverse genres of films and film-making traditions in the country.
-Today, Indian Cinema is at an important crossroad.
+Today, Cinema is at an important crossroad.
 While the distinction between mainstream and parallel cinema is almost getting blurred, a new breed of alternative filmmakers, successfully blending entertainment and meaningful cinema, is taking ground.
-The Woodpecker Film Festival and Forum (WFF) aims to showcase this rich mélange of visual creativity in the country and also to promote films, documentaries and advertisements focusing on socially pertinent themes like environment & wildlife, livelihoods, health, gender, education and children through this film festival.
+Woodpecker International Film Festival (WIFF) aims to showcase this rich mélange of visual creativity to promote films and filmmakers focusing on socially pertinent themes.
+WIFF aims to showcase the rich mélange of visual creativity and cinematic diversity across the globe, as well as to promote films, documentaries and advertisements focusing on socially pertinent themes like environment & wildlife, livelihoods, health, gender, children, art & culture, etc.

 Promoting Issue-Based Cinema